Here are the top ten things to do in New Braunfels, plus where to eat.

 Where To Eat In New Braunfels

-While you can find many chain restaurants in New Braunfels, take advantage of the many family-friendly dining options around town.
+While you can find many chain restaurants in New Braunfels, take advantage of the many family-friendly and locally-owned dining options around town.
+This is true in Gruene as well.

 Buttermilk Cafe For Breakfast

 Be mindful that the Buttermilk Cafe closes at 2 p.m., is open Monday through Saturday, and is closed on Sunday.
-FYI – this place is the town’s talk regarding breakfast.
-The great news is that they serve breakfast all day if you sleep in one day.
+Locals love this place for breakfast, and the great news is that they serve breakfast all day.

 Gruene River Grill